 Contact Tel: 0208 709 5555

-Where team is located: East Ham Care Centre, 302 Shrewsbury Road.
+Where the team is located: East Ham Care Centre, 302 Shrewsbury Road.
 E7 8QP

 Hours of Operation: